Communities in Schools meeting needs of at-risk students

 Coordinators fill a lot of roles – from parent figure to teacher to role model.

-It’s not unusual, during graduation ceremonies, to see some of the students in the program search out their CIS facilitator, Henry noted.
+It’s not unusual, during graduation ceremonies, to see some of the students in the program search out his/her CIS facilitator, Henry noted.

 Coordinators also build relationships with area businesses, churches, and organizations to help provide for student needs – bringing community resources into the schools to at-risk students.
 The businesses, churches and organizations provide the items for the schools’ food pantries and other stockpiled items.